MixedRealityLab/nottreal/README.md

 	unique_message_3	unique_cat_1	Title 3	Prepared message to be sent to the participant with a [slot*]

 On the first use of this message, the Wizard will have to type a value for the slot.
-On successive double-clicks of this message, NottReal will automatically substitue the value.
+On successive double-clicks of this message, NottReal will automatically substitute the value.
 There is an option to reset this tracking on a category change.
 Alternatively, if a particular should cancel tracking for that particular slot, it can use a dollar at the end of its name:

 	unique_message_4	unique_cat_1	Title 4	Prepared message to be sent to the participant with a [slot$]

+### Data recording

+NottReal can record all messages sent as well as transcribed words (if transcription is enabled).
+Each time the app is open, a new file is created, the user specifies the directory where this recording will happen.

+If data recording is enabled (from the *File* menu), the window contains a dropdown of messages that can be added to the log data only (e.g. if you wanted to record certain events occurring without simulating a voice).
+These are configured in the `log.tsv` file as such:

+	unique_log_message_1	Log message

+### Fake Mobile VUI interface

+There is a fake mobile voice user interface view that can be enabled from the *Output* menu.
+The configuration for this is in the `settings.cfg` file.

+### Loading messages

-The window also includes a dropdown list of messages to be sent to the voice simulator.
-These automatically show the loading animation during and after being sent.
-They are specified in `loading.tsv`, consisting of a unique ID and the message:
+The window also includes a dropdown list of messages to be sent that are loading/computing messages.
+These automatically show the 'busy' animation during and after being sent in the Mobile VUI window, as opposed to the typical speaking animation in the output.
+These messages are specified in `loading.tsv`, consisting of a unique ID and the message:

 	unique_loading_message_1	Message text

-The window contains messages that can be added to the log data only (e.g. if you wanted to record certain events occuring without simulating a voice):

-	unique_log_message_1	Log message

-Finally, to interrupt the currently delivered output, press `Ctrl` + `C` (or `Cmd` + `C` on macOS).
-Optionally (and by default), this clears queued messages too.